lilcpu/slate/source/index.html.md

 ## Visualizing User Spending

 Donut charts are a great way of visualizing monthly data.
 Show the total monthly spend somewhere prominent.
 Show merchant information and individual spend.
-Logos are a very nice way of conveying bland merchant data without cluttering the visualization.
-The user should be able to hover over each section of your chart for full details.
+Use logos to convey bland merchant data without cluttering the visualization.
+The user should be able to hover over or click into each section of your chart for full details.
 Consider including a legend for quick looks.

 ![alt text](https://i.imgur.com/n8FUqnI.png "Pie chart breakdown of a user's monthly spend")
 # Financial Wellness